Copyright © Ethan Lee 2012-2022 • All Rights Reserved

 Much of the debate in this field has focused on analyzing the nature of knowledge and how it relates to connected notions such as truth, belief, and justification.
 It also deals with the means of production of knowledge, as well as skepticism about different knowledge claims. wikipedia.org

-For ICS4 and ICS20, ask the question, How do I know I know what I know ?
+In lectures and class discussion, I ask the question, How do I know I know what I know ?
 This helps us interrogate our sources of knowledge that we often don't ever question to see the built in human bias.
-The example I use in class is the atomic bombing of Japan.
+The example I use in class is the atomic bombing of Hiroshima and Nagasaki Japan.
 How would an American history professor in America position his lecture about this bombing?
-Justified to end the war?
-Justified due to Pearl Harbor?
+Justified to end the war.
+Saved American lives.
+Justified due to Pearl Harbor.
+We were attacked first.
 What about a history professor in Japan?
-A despicable tragedy that killed over 200,000 innocent people.
-Who is right, who has the correct version of history?
+A despicable human tragedy that killed over 200,000 innocent people and caused years of suffering.
+Who is right?
+Who has the correct version of history?
 The American history professor or the Japanese history professor?
+Neither?
+Both?
+It really isn't about who is right, since it depends on our epistemic position.
+The point is that we are taught by our parents and professor's epistemic position and we need to be aware of that.
 Another example I use is to ask the class, "How many people died in the holocaust?"
 There are usually several answers, 6 million being the most common.
-But the real answer or point is, which holocaust are you referring to?
+But the point is, why do we learn one epistemic position?
 Why is it that one story is privileged over another?
+Are we taught in school how many Africans were enslaved here in the U.S.?
+How many Native Americans were genocided?
+How many Chinese were lynched or run out of town here in the U.S.?
+How many Japanese Americans were imprisoned during WWII losing their land, house, and other possessions?
 Is it due to how many people died or something else?

 - Epithet - a word, phrase, or expression used invectively as a term of abuse or contempt, to express hostility, etc.